DevonCrawford/LED-Music-Visualizer/README.md

 # Create a realtime audio waveform based on the pitch and volume with Arduino
+### Watch the video
+The entire process was filmed here: https://youtu.be/lU1GVVU9gLU

 ## Requirements
 - Frequency to voltage converter such as Math Encounters Blog: http://mathscinotes.com/2014/03/a-simple-frequency-to-voltage-converter/